wso2/docs-ei/en/micro-integrator/docs/develop/creating-artifacts/creating-a-proxy-service.md

     </table>

 4. Do one of the following:
-    -   To save the endpoint in an existing ESB Config project in your workspace, click **Browse** and select that project.
+    -   To save the proxy service in an existing ESB Config project in your workspace, click **Browse** and select that project.
-    -   To save the endpoint in a new ESB Config project, click **Create new Project** and create the new project.
+    -   To save the proxy service in a new ESB Config project, click **Create new Project** and create the new project.
 5. Click **Finish**.
 The proxy service is created in the `src/main/synapse-config/proxy-services` folder under the project you specified.
 6. To update the properties of the proxy service:
     1. Open the proxy service artifact from the project explorer and go to the **Design View** of the artifact.